Leo Durocher: Los Angeles Dodgers (1961–1964)

 He later served as a coach for the Dodgers, by then relocated to Los Angeles, from 1961 to 1964.

 During this period, Durocher, who had made his screen debut in the 1943 Red Skelton comedy Whistling in Brooklyn, played himself in many television shows.
-Durocher appeared on the CBS game show What's My Line? twice as a mystery guest (January 28, 1951 and May 31, 1953), the latter when his wife Day was a guest panelist.
-In an April 10, 1963 airing of The Beverly Hillbillies, Durocher plays golf with Jed Clampett (Buddy Ebsen) and Jethro Bodine (Max Baer, Jr.) and tries to sign Jethro to a baseball contract after discovering Jethro has a strong pitching arm.
+Durocher appeared on the CBS game show What's My Line? twice as a mystery guest (January 28, 1951, and May 31, 1953), the latter when his wife Day was a guest panelist.
+In an April 10, 1963, airing of The Beverly Hillbillies, Durocher plays golf with Jed Clampett (Buddy Ebsen) and Jethro Bodine (Max Baer, Jr.) and tries to sign Jethro to a baseball contract after discovering Jethro has a strong pitching arm.
 In 1964, he appeared as himself in an episode of Mr. Ed, when the talking horse gave batting tips to the Los Angeles Dodgers, helping them win the pennant.
 In an episode of The Munsters titled "Herman the Rookie," on April 8, 1965, Durocher believes Herman (Fred Gwynne) is the next Mickey Mantle when he sees the towering Munster hit long home runs.
 Football great Elroy Hirsch also appears with Durocher.

-Durocher made a brief comeback in 1976 in the Japanese Pacific League with the Taiheiyo Club Lions, but he retired due to illness (hepatitis) before the beginning of the season.
-Supposedly, the Lions made special jerseys based on American football jerseys to honor Durocher joining the team, but were retired halfway through the season due to their designs being ridiculed, and due to Durocher, as mentioned, not joining the team.
+Durocher made a brief comeback in 1976 in the Japanese Pacific League with the Taiheiyo Club Lions, but he retired for illness (hepatitis) before the beginning of the season.
+Supposedly, the Lions made special jerseys based on American football jerseys to honor Durocher for joining the team, but were retired halfway through the season because their designs were ridiculed and because Durocher, as mentioned, did not join the team.

 Dark thought that Durocher's managerial style changed in the 1960s and 1970s.
 Instead of making moves regardless of how others felt about them, he began to make what Dark called "safe" decisions.
 Dark thought that openly negative comments by Cubs players during the 1969 season "really hurt Leo", and that by managing games more safely, he stopped using the style that had once been successful for him.

 Retirement

 Durocher finished his managerial career with a 2,008–1,709 record for a .540 winning percentage.
-He posted a winning record with each of the four teams he led, and was the first manager to win 500 games with three different clubs.
+He posted a winning record with each of the four teams he led and was the first manager to win 500 games with three different clubs.

 Durocher, with Ed Linn, wrote a memoir titled Nice Guys Finish Last, a book that was recently re-published by the University of Chicago Press.

 Leo Durocher died in 1991 in Palm Springs, California, at the age of 86 and is buried in Forest Lawn, Hollywood Hills Cemetery in Los Angeles.
 He was posthumously inducted into the Baseball Hall of Fame in 1994, wearing a Brooklyn Dodgers cap.
-His third wife Laraine Day accepted the honor of speaking on his behalf for the ceremony.
+His third wife, Laraine Day, accepted the honor of speaking on his behalf for the ceremony.